Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 - Players who are brought to the attention of Central Command (whether through admin-help or official IC contact) may be subject to IC intervention in cases where it would be more organic to the round flow.
 Sometimes it's better to hold off on the bwoink and let things play out for the benefit of the round at large.
 Explaining where a player has messed up can cause their character to change their behavior dramatically and unnaturally.
 - CentCom announcements (Create Command Report) are a great way to convey information to players about ongoing events, prefacing/warning about admin intervention, or to add flavor to the round.
 Announcements should remain IC at all times and should not be used for OOC communications.
 - The Head of Security may be contacted and instructed to restrain and strip the rank from other heads of staff who have proven to be disloyal to Nanotrasen
 - In cases where a more subtle touch is necessary, Nanotrasen may contact certain agents and empower them as an Internal Affairs Agent.
-If the chosen agent is caught, Nanotrasen will disavow them and claim to have no connections.
+If the chosen agent is caught, Nanotrasen will disavow them and claim no connection.
-  - Be sure to use a "Custom" antagonist to do this.
-Hitting the IAA button will make a full squad of IAA in the current round
 - Nanotrasen is occasionally known to employ the spider clan ninjas to "clean up" particularly messy situations, such as when station security has been found to be compromised and aiding the enemies of Nanotrasen.
 - In the case of antagonists acting out of line, any of the situations above may be relatively easily reversed as well - being disowned by the Syndicate is quite a dangerous thing after all.
 - Smites are also a way to punish minor IC misbehavior or rule breaks, and are especially good as a punishment for cursing the gods, or otherwise abhorrent behavior in prayers.